Integrals of motion and Robertson-Schr\"odinger correlated states of electromagnetic field in time-dependent linear media: Abstract

 \section{Abstract}

-Dynamical invariants and statistical properties of the quantized electromagnetic field in nonstationary linear media (dielectric and/or conductive) are considered in the framework of Choi-Yeon quantization scheme.
-It is shown that in the eigenstates of linear dynamical invariant the Robertson-Schroedinger uncertainty relation is minimized, both for the photon annihilation operator quadratures and for the electric and magnetic field components.
-The time evolution of initial Glauber coherent states and Fock (photon number) states is considered.
-On an initial coherent state the medium conductivity and the time-dependent electric permeability both are shown to act as squeezing and correlating factors.
+Integrals of motion and statistical properties of quantized electromagnetic field (e.-m. field) in time-dependent linear dielectric and conductive media are considered, using Choi-Yeon quantization, based on Caldirola-Kanai type Hamiltonian.
+Eigenstates of quadratic and linear invariants are constructed, the solutions being expressed in terms of a complex parametric function that obeys classical oscillator equation with time-varying frequency.
+The time evolutions of initial Glauber coherent states and Fock states are considered.
+The medium conductivity and the time-dependent electric permeability are shown to generate squeezing and non-vanishing covariances.
+In the time-evolved coherent and squeezed states all the second statistical moments of the electric and magnetic field components are calculated and shown to mminimize the Robertson-Schr\"odinger uncertainty relation.